 Click above to take the web-based test

-Click above to sign up for the on-campus test
+sign up for on-campus proctoring

 FAQ about Placement Tests

-Who has to take the LANGUAGE placement test?
+Who has to take the language placement test?

 All new students do!
 If you have any experience in Spanish, French, German, or Japanese, then you must do language placement.
-(The only students who would not take the test are those who have never studied any of these four languages, e.g. you have only ever taken Mandarin Chinese.)
+(The only students who would not take the test are those who have never studied any of these four languages, e.g. you have only ever taken Latin or Mandarin Chinese.)
 It doesn't matter what your intended major is, whether you took advanced language classes in high school, etc. There is no penalty for a low score and nothing to lose by giving it a shot.

-Who has to take the MATH placecment test?
+Who has to take the math placecment test?

 Only students with the following intended major(s): Accounting, Business, Economics, Mathematics; any of the natural sciences such as Biology, Biopsychology, Chemistry or Physics; or students who are Undecided but who will potentially choose one of these majors.
 If you are interested in a pre-health advising track such as medicine or veterinary science, you must take the math placement test.
 All undecided students are strongly urged to take the test.